+Mr Keesing made Anne write about chatterboxes to(encourage/punish).

+Ans. encourage

-- (b) Select the correct reason for Mr Keeling making Anne write about chatterboxes.
-1 - (i) To entertain the students during the math classes - (ii) To make her embarrassed in front of the class - (iii) To help her understand why she was so talkative - (iv) To make her introspect and correct her behaviour - Ans. (iv) To make her introspect and correct her behaviour. - (c) What do we learn about Anne from the 'extra homework' she had to do?
-Elaborate in about 40 words, with reference to the text.
-2 - Ans.
+- (c) What do we learn about Anne from the 'extra homework' she had to do?
+Elaborate, with reference to the text. - Ans.
 Being a gifted and creative writer, Anne argued her case of being a chatterbox with great intelligence and logic.
-She cheekily blamed her mother for passing on her

-- talkative streak, which made her teacher laugh at her sharp wit.

-- (d) Anne had referred to Mr Keesing as 'the old fogey who teaches maths.'
-This description seems rather

-- (i) amusing.

-- (ii) disrespectful.

-- (iii) creative.

-- (iv) honest.

-Ans. (ii) disrespectful.
+She cheekily blamed her mother for passing on her talkative streak, which made her teacher laugh at her sharp wit. - (d) What does the following reveal about Anne?I get along pretty well with all my teachers.Choose the most suitable option. - (i) She was very popular student and classmate. - (ii) She was aware of her bond with her teachers. - (iii) She enjoyed compliance in the classroom. - (iv) She was a people-pleaser. - Ans. (ii) She was aware of her bond with her teachers.

 - 5. He read the poem to the class, adding his own comments, and to several other classes as well.
 Since then I've been allowed to talk and haven't been assigned any extra homework.
-On the contrary, Mr Keesing's always making jokes these days.
+On the contrary, Mr Keesing's always making jokes these days. - (a) What does one learn about Mr Keesing from the following information?

-- (a) In the poem, why did the father bite the baby ducklings to death?

-- (i) Because they swam too far

-- (ii) Because they quacked too much

-- (iii) Because they cried too loudly

-- (iv) Because they fought a lot